 Luckily, we have channeled our expertise from 80,000 household moves per year into four of the most important steps to saving yourself some stress by getting organized before move day.

 According to the National Association of Realtors, staging your home is one of the best ways to increase your chances of a quick sale at a higher price.
 On average, a staged home vs. a non-staged home will sell for up to 10% more and 95% of staged homes sell in 11 days or less.

-Focus most of your decluttering efforts on some of the most common rooms to stage, such as the kitchen, living room, dining room and master bedroom and bathroom.
-Definitely clear out anything you no longer need (that will help with the moving process as well) but try to tuck away even small personal items, like eyeglasses and cell phone cords, into drawers and out of sight.
+Focus most of your decluttering efforts on the small things first — go throughout your home, starting with the kitchen, living room, dining room and master bedroom and bathroom.
+Clear out anything you no longer need (this will help with the moving process as well) and purge these items by giving them away or having a yard sale.

-When you’re selling a home, a clean, clutter-free bathroom is critical.
-There’s nothing worse for selling a house than a bathroom with half empty makeup tubes and razors strewn about.
+When you’re selling a home, a clean, clutter-free bathroom is critical, especially a master bathroom.
+There’s nothing worse for selling a house than a bathroom with half-empty makeup tubes and razors strewn about.
 Your house should look aspirational, and that clutter only serves to remind people of the same messy issues they’re trying to escape by moving into a new home.

 Storage is key for homebuyers.
-They either need more of it or have it in their current home already don’t want to give it up.
+They either need more of it, or have it in their current home already don’t want to give any up.
 Even if your house has a lot of storage, just make it look neater with shelving units or by simply straitening up.
-Remove boxes of holiday decorations keeping people from seeing how big a storage room really is.
+A simple trick is to remove boxes of holiday decorations and store them ahead of time, which will typically free up a lot of space is your storage area, basement or garage.
+This free space will allow people to see how big a storage room really is.